Welcome! I’m April, and I write YA fantasy novels where hope thrives and good always triumphs.

 - I’m a huge fan of shelter blogs and interior design.
 It’s like playing with a life-size dollhouse.

-- I’m a voracious reader.
+- I love to read!
 I particularly love self-help books and YA fantasy novels.

 - I can’t stand coffee.
-I prefer Japanese teas (sencha and hōjicha are my favorites).
-I drink a whole pot of tea nearly every time I write.
+I prefer Japanese teas (sencha, hōjicha, and sōkenbicha are my favorites).
+I drink a large pot of tea nearly every time I write.

 - I suffer from chronic random forgetfulness.
 I probably have ADHD, but that wasn’t a thing girls were diagnosed with in Japan during the ’90s.